General Licensing Process

 During the license cycle that closed on March 16, 2025, OCM accepted applications both from verified social equity applicants and from any applicant seeking to participate in general licensing in the following license types: microbusiness, mezzobusiness, cultivator, manufacturer, retailer (including municipal retailers), wholesaler, transporter, testing facility, delivery service, and medical cannabis combination business.

-Applications for cannabis event organizer licenses and cannabis testing facility licenses will be available for submission beginning August 1, 2025, and will be reviewed on an ongoing, rolling basis.
+Applications for cannabis event organizer licenses and cannabis testing facility licenses are being accepted and will be reviewed on an ongoing, rolling basis.

-Applications for lower-potency hemp edible manufacturer, lower-potency hemp edible retailer, and lower-potency hemp edible wholesaler licenses will be accepted between October 1 and October 31, 2025.
+Applications for lower-potency hemp edible manufacturer, lower-potency hemp edible retailer, and lower-potency hemp edible wholesaler licenses are being accepted through October 31, 2025, at noon CDT.

 General Licensing Resources